zoeannp/jztc_group_project/jztc_group_project-new/Iteration 2/README.md

 [Refer to GitHub Link:](https://github.com/zoeannp/jztc_group_project) for evidence.
 In our GitHub Repository, we have provided:
 - Gantt Chart
-- Project Progress Report
 - Resource Needs Table
+- Progress report